 Defining the Wins: Statewide Policy Change Strategies for Public Health

-Join Trust for America’s Health (TFAH) for a national webinar.
-As many states conclude their 2026 legislative sessions, we are taking a closer look at how communities are defining progress and securing vital public health victories despite increasing challenges.
+As many states conclude their 2026 legislative sessions, TFAH took a closer look at how communities are defining progress and securing vital public health victories despite increasing challenges.

 TFAH is dedicated to supporting public health community partners through our core reports, convenings, and the Promoting Health and Cost Control in States (PHACCS) initiative.
 Through PHACCS, we identify how states are actively pursuing health-promoting policies during a time of federal policy flux.
 As jurisdictions navigate growing budgetary shortfalls and adapt to new directives, national partners are increasingly looking to the local level for inspiration on how to leverage unique administrative decisions and effective coalition-building to achieve lasting public health successes.

-Please join us as we discuss the key goals, activities, and partnerships that have helped policymakers, government leaders, and advocates drive recent progress for the public’s health and well-being.
-Speakers will highlight actionable strategies to advance essential programs, share lessons on navigating challenging policy environments, and offer insights for future collaboration and practice.
-The webinar will include time for Q&A from the audience.
+We discussed the key goals, activities, and partnerships that have helped policymakers, government leaders, and advocates drive recent progress for the public’s health and well-being.
+Speakers highlighted actionable strategies to advance essential programs, share lessons on navigating challenging policy environments, and offer insights for future collaboration and practice.

 Panelists